ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/delete.rst

 Delete Indicators
 -----------------

-The basic format for deleting an Indicator is:
+Send a request in the following format to delete an Indicator:

 .. code::

     DELETE /v3/indicators/{indicatorId or indicatorSummary}

-For example, the following query will delete the Indicator with ID 3:
+For example, the following request will delete the Indicator whose ID is 3:

 .. code::